 You are working on a project at work.
 You've spoken with your co-workers briefly about your plans, but you haven't discussed the details yet.
-You want to suggest that you discuss the details later:
+You say this to suggest that you discuss the details later.

 We should sit down and go through the details later this week.

 This means to focus on something that takes careful thought, and do it slowly and seriously.
 You can use this expression to talk about work: